mdsol/cassandra_priam_cookbook/README.md

 =======

 * `default.rb` : A dummy recipe pointing to install.rb
 * `install.rb` : Installs everything by calling the rest of the recipes in the right order.
-Includes a leadership election section for applying simpledbconfig.
+Includes a leadership election section for applying simpledbconfig
-* `awscredentials.rb` : Creates AWS Credentials on the /etc filesystem.
+* `awscredentials.rb` : Creates AWS Credentials on the /etc filesystem
 * `cassandra.rb` : Installs Cassandra
 * `optimizations.rb` : Applies Optimizations to limits.d
 * `priam.rb` : Installs Priam